 Speaking of descriptive and injunctive norms, Schultz et al. (2007) conducted a field experiment with approximately 300 households located in a California community in which different messages were tested in promoting household energy conservation.
 Each message (included with a household's monthly energy bill) contained personalized feedback on the household's energy usage in previous weeks.
 For those households randomly chosen to receive a descriptive-norm message (henceforth denoted D) that included information about average household usage in the household's neighborhood for those previous weeks, the results were mixed.
 Households with higher-than-average usage reduced their energy usage while households with lower-than-average usage "boomeranged" by increasing their usage.
-The authors claim that the former result indicates the constructive power of social norms, demonstrating that a well-intended application of normative information can actually serve to decrease pro-environmental behavior.
-Of course, Homo economicus households with lower-than-average usage usage would have responded to the D message by decreasing their energy usage, not boomeranging to higher usage.
+The authors claim that the former result indicates the constructive power of social norms, demonstrating that normative information can facilitate proenvironmental behavior.
+The latter result demonstrates the potentially destructive power of social norms, demonstrating that a well-intended application of normative information can actually serve to decrease pro-environmental behavior.
+Of course, Homo economicus households with lower-than-average usage would have responded to the D message by decreasing their energy usage, not boomeranging to higher usage.